USS Harris

 USS Harris (APA-2) was an Emergency Fleet Corporation Design 1029 ship launched for the United States Shipping Board (USSB) on 19 March 1921 by Bethlehem Shipbuilding Corporation, at Sparrows Point, Maryland as Pine Tree State.
-After operation by commercial lines for the USSB, during which the ship was renamed President Grant and operated commercially until laid up in the late 1930s.
+After operation by commercial lines for the USSB during which the ship was renamed President Grant it was laid up in the late 1930s.

 After Navy acquisition in July 1940 the ship was first classified as a transport, hull number AP-8 and then reclassified to Harris-class attack transport, hull number APA-2, that served with the U.S. Navy during World War II.
 She was the lead ship in her class.

 Construction

 Pine Tree State was an Emergency Fleet Corporation (EFC) Design 1029 ship launched 19 March 1921 by the Bethlehem Shipbuilding Corporation, at Sparrows Point, Maryland.
 The ship was delivered 3 November 1921 and assigned the U. S. official number 221633.